nalini21/Number-Trivia-flutter/README.md

-# Numphy- Number Trivia Flutter App
+# Numphy- A Number Trivia App
 #### Flutter App which gives you interesting facts about numbers.
 #### Features
 <h5>